 Propranolol is excreted in human milk.
-Caution should be exercised when Inderal is administered to a nursing woman.
+Caution should be exercised when propranolol hydrochloride extended-release capsules are administered to a nursing woman.

 Pediatric Use

 Safety and effectiveness of propranolol in pediatric patients have not been established.

 Bronchospasm and congestive heart failure have been reported coincident with the administration of propranolol therapy in pediatric patients.